ovh/docs/pages/platform/metrics/metrics_order/guide.fr-fr.md

 > Note that while choosing, a metric is a kind of measurement plus its dimensions.
 For example, *temperature* could be your metric, and you could set the room as tags.
 This way, you would need as much metrics as the total number of room which will be measured.
 >

 #### Step 1.
 Choose a plan

 A plan mostly depends on the number of Time Series that you need, for example, with a `small` plan, you can push *datapoints for 1000 time series.*

-[Go the product page](https://www.ovh.com/fr/data-platforms/metrics/){.external} for more details between plans.
+[Please reach the product page](https://www.ovh.com/fr/data-platforms/metrics/){.external} for more details between plans.
 On this page you can for example order a try account.
 Once you complete all the steps and purchase an account, you should received a mail which will allow you to access the Metrics menu.

 #### Step 2.
 Go to Metrics's manager